-We could also obtain the terms of the sequence using the TABLE feature.
-First, put the graphing utility in SEQuence mode.
-Using Y=, enter the formula for the sequence into the graphing utility.
+graphing utility.
 See Figure 4.
-Set up the table with TblStart = 1 and $\Delta$ Tbl = 1.
+Set up the table with TblStart = 1 and Δ Tbl = 1.
 See Table 1.
 Finally, we can graph the sequence.
 See Figure 5.
 Notice that the first term of the sequence is not visible since it lies on the x-axis.
 TRACEing the graph will allow you to determine the terms of the sequence.